lecode-official/mvvm-framework/Documentation/QuickStart.md

 # Introduction

-The MVVM Framework builds upon the work done by [ReactiveUI](https://github.com/reactiveui/ReactiveUI).
-It adds several utility functions, such as application lifecycle management, navigation, and services most applications need.
-This makes it much easier to implement MVVM-based applications.
-Right now the project only supports WPF projects, but this might change in the future and libraries for mobile applications may be added.

 Many parts of the source code were left out for brevity.
 The code samples have also been stripped of all comments.
 If you want to view the whole source code for the sample application, you can find it [here](https://github.com/lecode-official/mvvm-framework/tree/master/System.Windows.Mvvm.Sample).